 601.34 Acceptance and Pay Factors.
 Class PRS concrete will be accepted following the requirements of subsection 601.17 with the following exceptions:

 Compressive strength specimens shall be cast and initially cured at the placement location for at least 4 hours.
 Compressive strength specimens shall be moved prior to opening to traffic.

 Slump testing will not be used for acceptance.

-701.06 Rapid Hardening Cement.
-Rapid hardening cement shall meet the requirements of ASTM C1600.
-ASTM C1600 cements shall have an expansion of 0.05% or less at 6 months or 0.10% or less at 12 months in accordance with ASTM C1012.
-Rapid hardening cement shall only be used when specified.

-Subsection 711.03 of the Standard Specifications is hereby revised for this project to include the following

-Citric acid for use in Class PRS concrete shall be provided in liquid form with 49-52% solids.